scrapy-plugins/scrapy-streaming/docs/source/r.rst

     send_request("http://example.com/some_file.xyz", my_callback, base64 = TRUE)

 .. method:: send_from_response_request(url, callback, from_response_request, [base64, method, meta, body, headers, cookies, encoding, priority, dont_filter])

+    :param character     url:                                       request url
+    :param function      callback:                                  the function to handle the response callback, must receive one parameter ``response`` that is a data.frame with the response data

+    :param data.frame    from_response_request:                     data to the new request.
+May contain fields to the request and to the form.
+    :param character     from_response_request$method:              request method (optional)
+    :param data.frame    from_response_request$meta:                metadata to the request (optional)
+    :param character     from_response_request$body:                the request body (optional)
+    :param data.frame    from_response_request$headers:             request headers (optional)
+    :param data.frame    from_response_request$cookies:             request cookies  (optional)
+    :param character     from_response_request$encoding:            request encoding  (optional)
+    :param numeric       from_response_request$priority:            request priority  (optional)
+    :param logical       from_response_request$dont_filter:         indicates that this request should not be filtered by the scheduler (optional)

+    :param logical       base64:                                    if TRUE, the response body will be encoded with base64 (optional)
+    :param character     method:                                    request method (optional)
+    :param data.frame    meta:                                      metadata to the request (optional)
+    :param character     body:                                      the request body (optional)
+    :param data.frame    headers:                                   request headers (optional)
+    :param data.frame    cookies:                                   request cookies  (optional)
+    :param character     encoding:                                  request encoding  (optional)
+    :param numeric       priority:                                  request priority  (optional)
+    :param logical       dont_filter:                               indicates that this request should not be filtered by the scheduler (optional)

 This function creates a request, and then use its response to open a new request using the :message:`from_response_request` message.